huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

   Lowercase letters Uppercase letters Digits Special characters ~!@#%^&*()-_=+|[{}];:,<.>/?

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the dws cluster, Value 0 indicates the default enterprise project.
+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the dws cluster, Value 0 indicates the default enterprise project.
-  Changing this parameter will create a new resource.
+  Changing this creates a new cluster resource.

 * `availability_zone` - (Optional, String, ForceNew) AZ in a cluster.
+  Changing this creates a new cluster resource.

-* `port` - (Optional, Int) Service port of a cluster (8000 to 10000).
+* `port` - (Optional, Int, ForceNew) Service port of a cluster (8000 to 10000).
 The default value is 8000.
+  Changing this creates a new cluster resource.

 * `public_ip` - (Optional, List, ForceNew) A nested object resource Structure is documented below.
+  Changing this creates a new cluster resource.

 The `public_ip` block supports:

 * `eip_id` - (Optional, String, ForceNew) EIP ID.
+  Changing this creates a new cluster resource.

 * `public_bind_type` - (Optional, String, ForceNew) Binding type of an EIP.
-The value can be either of the following: auto_assign not_use bind_existing The default value is not_use.
+The value can be either of the following:
+  **auto_assign**, **not_use**, **bind_existing**.
+The default value is **not_use**.
+  Changing this creates a new cluster resource.

-* `number_of_cn` - (Optional, int, ForceNew) Specifies the number of CN.
+* `number_of_cn` - (Optional, int, ForceNew) The number of CN.
 If you use a large-scale cluster, deploy multiple CNs.
+  Changing this creates a new cluster resource.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.
+* `tags` - (Optional, Map) The key/value pairs to associate with the cluster.

 ## Attributes Reference